Should I get a mobility car?

-If you receive at least one of the above and will do so for at least the next 12 months, then you will likely be eligible for a motability vehicle.
+If you receive one or more of the above and will do so for at least the next 12 months, then you will qualify for a Motability vehicle.

 Then, instead of receiving the above weekly payments, the money will go towards your mobility car, either fully covering the cost or covering most of it.
 In the latter case, you may need to make up any additional costs.
-However, the benefit of the scheme is that some vehicles are fully covered (such as a Vauxhall Corsa), so you can set your budget and ensure you don’t pay more than you can afford.
+However, the benefit of the scheme is that some vehicles are fully covered, so you can set your budget and ensure you don’t pay more than you can afford.